-The Company from time to time advances funds in connection with the liquidation or merger of, or capital assistance provided to, troubled credit unions in exchange for the right to receive future repayments.
-The Company expects to recover these amounts through repayment from the continuing credit unions, the collection of loans, the sale of assets or the settlement of subrogated claims against third party insurers.
-For any such advances, generally only loans secured by first mortgages are recorded as admitted assets in the accompanying financial statements, in an amount up to 80% of the appraised value of the underlying collateral.
-Also admitted are any advances collected in cash within 90 days of year end.
+The Company from time to time advances funds in connection with the liquidation or merger of troubled credit unions in exchange for the right to receive future repayments.
+The Company expects to recover these amounts through repayment from the credit unions, the collection of loans, the sale of assets or the settlement of subrogated claims against third party insurers.
+For any such advances, generally only loans secured by first mortgages are recorded as admitted assets in the accompanying statutory-basis financial statements, in an amount up to 80% of the appraised value of the underlying collateral.
+In addition, any unsecured advances that are collected within 90 days of year end are reported as admitted assets (\$4,472,165 at December 31, 2015, which consisted solely of principal collected in January 2016, and \$4,624,104 at December 31, 2014, which consisted of \$4,611,814 in principal and \$12,290 in accrued interest collected in January 2015 under a special assistance agreement described below.